fikrimln16/30-days-of-pandas/README.md

 In addition, this repository also includes SQL solutions for some of the challenges.
 These SQL solutions provide an alternative perspective on solving the same data manipulation problems using SQL queries.

-## Features

-- **Daily Challenges**: The collection includes a challenge for each day, spanning over 30 days.
-Each challenge focuses on a specific aspect of data manipulation and analysis using Pandas.

-- **Detailed Explanations**: For each challenge, you will find a well-documented explanation of the problem statement, the Pandas functions or SQL queries required to solve it, and a step-by-step breakdown of the solution.

-- **Code Examples**: Code examples are provided to illustrate how to implement the solutions using Pandas or SQL.
-These examples help users understand the practical application of various methods.

-- **Variety of Topics**: The challenges cover a variety of topics, including data loading, data cleaning, data transformation, aggregation, filtering, merging, and more.
-This ensures a comprehensive understanding of data manipulation techniques.